 Ribeye steak is a delicious, juicy cut of meat that is perfect for a special dinner.
-While it is often cooked in a cast iron skillet, it is possible to make a delicious ribeye steak in the oven without one.
+While it is often cooked in a cast iron skillet, making a delicious ribeye steak in the oven without one is possible.
 This method is simple and only requires a few minutes of prep time.

 What is a ribeye steak?

-A ribeye steak is a cut of beef that comes from the cow’s rib section.
+A ribeye steak is a beef cut from the cow’s rib section.
 The rib section is located between the chuck and loin of the cow.
 The ribeye is one of the most popular cuts of beef and is known for its rich flavor and tender texture.
 It is a versatile cut of beef that can be cooked in various ways and is perfect for any occasion.

 This cut of meat is generally well-marbled, meaning it has streaks of fat running through it.
 This fat gives the steak its flavor and makes it tender.